stat545ubc-2023/assignment-b4-sarahmasri/README.md

 ## Files:
 - **README.md**: This file.
-- **assignment-b4.Rmd**: Completion and testing of `count_groups` as required for Assignment B-1.
-An R Markdown file.
+- **assignment-b4.Rmd**: Completion of exercises 1 and 2.
-- **assignment-b4.md**: A "knitted" version of assignment-b1.Rmd to a readable markdown file.
+- **assignment-b4.md**: A "knitted" version of assignment-b4.Rmd to a readable markdown file.
 - **assignment-b4_files/figure-gfm**: The png of the plot needed in assignment-b4.md.

 ## Author